 Things to look for when choosing a spot:

 -Is there a toilet?
-A lot of places we stayed at did, and although locked at night, it was nice to have a bathroom and running water before bed and right after waking up.
+A lot of places I stayed at did, and although locked at night, it was nice to have a bathroom and running water before bed and right after waking up.

 -Is the ground level?
 You don’t want to sleep with your legs above your head…gave me back pain!